 Full details are in the recipe card below, but here are the basics:

 - Add the tuna avocado salad ingredients to a bowl.

-- Give everything a little mash.
+- Give everything a little mash to combine.
 You can make as chunky (or as not) as you like best.

 - Toast your bread (or you can leave untoasted, if that’s what you prefer).